jacksellers/greetings/README.md

 ```
 python manage.py runserver
 ```
-Visit http://127.0.0.1:8000/greetings/ to post your time_zone using the browsable API
+Visit http://127.0.0.1:8000/greetings/ to post your time_zone using the browsable API.

 The time_zone field must be of the format 'GMT+HH:MM' or 'GMT-HH:MM' where HH:MM denotes the time offset.